m1cr0lab-espboy/Dino/Readme.md

 This game is a remake for the ESPboy handheld of the famous [Dinosaur Game][chromedino] (also known as the Chrome Dino), a browser game developed by Google and built into the Google Chrome web browser.
 The player guides a pixelated Tyrannosaurus Rex across a side-scrolling landscape, avoiding obstacles to achieve a higher score.
 The game was created by members of the Chrome UX team in 2014.

-**Dino** is a one button runner game: just press **[A]** button to jump and get the highest score possible.
+**Dino** is a one button runner game.
+Just press **[A]** button to jump and get the highest score possible.

-This is a basic casual game, but it's mostly a project to provide you with a fairly complete example of how to make a game with the [ESPboy library][espboy].
+This is a basic casual game, but it's mostly a project to provide you with a fairly complete example of how to make nice games with [ESPboy library][espboy], using cool graphics, 8-bit sound effects and the onboard NeoPixel LED.

 The code also relies on the following libraries: